 Imagine your head throbbing for hours, your eyes hypersensitive to light, ears vexed with every sound, plus a constant feeling of nausea and vomiting.
-On top of that, you’re having a gallbladder attack!
+On top of that, you have a gallbladder attack!
 How horrible must it be!
 Unfortunately, this ordeal happens to a good number of people.
 Migraine and gallbladder issues are very much connected.
-Studies show that individuals with gallstones and other gut issues are at greater risk of developing migraines too.
+Studies show that individuals with gallstones and other gut issues are at greater risk of developing migraines.

 Migraine Attacks Linked to the Biliary System

-The idea that migraine and gallbladder (and the digestive system as a whole) is not new.
-As early as the 1800s, doctors and traditional medicine practitioners had already documented their theories that the debilitating headache is caused by the “superfluity of bilious humour” or by the “hot distemper of the liver”.
+The idea that migraine and gallbladder (and the digestive system as a whole) are connected is not new.
+As early as the 1800s, doctors and traditional medicine practitioners had already documented their theories that debilitating headaches are caused by the “superfluity of bilious humour” or the “hot distemper of the liver”.
 Early research about the bilious type of migraine characterized by profuse and intense vomiting regarded it as a complication of dyspepsia or a manifestation of a biliary disorder.

 Gallstone and Migraine Attacks

 In a 2018 study that followed 1,000,000 individuals for 12 years, researchers concluded that the incidents of migraines among gallbladder patients were significantly greater.
-Upper abdominal symptoms including unexplained right upper quadrant discomfort were also often reported by migraine patients.
+Upper abdominal symptoms, including unexplained right upper quadrant discomfort, were often reported by migraine patients.

 Other Gastrointestinal Issues Linked to Migraine

 Gastrointestinal function is controlled by the enteric nervous system, which is heavily influenced by the autonomic nervous system and receives input from the central nervous system.
 All these connections are present in the pathology of migraine and gallbladder issues as well.
-This is additional proof of the complex gut-brain interaction which goes beyond the maintenance of daily digestion.
+This is additional proof of the complex gut-brain interaction that goes beyond daily digestion maintenance.

-Irritable bowel syndrome is considered a neuro-gastroenterologic functional disorder because it does not only deal with smooth muscle dysfunction but is also widely prevalent among individuals with psychological and nervous system conditions.
+Irritable bowel syndrome is considered a neuro-gastroenterologic functional disorder because it does not only deal with smooth muscle dysfunction.
+Still, it is also widely prevalent among individuals with psychological and nervous system conditions.
 Chronic headaches are prevalent among IBS patients, affecting around 30-50% of the patient population.
 The links between IBS and migraine are believed to be the brain-gut axis, inflammation, and the impact of intestinal microbiota.

 Gastroparesis – Partial Stomach Paralysis